 Also known as “Po”, she comes from the planet Xahea.
 Because her parents and brother had died, she had to take on the mantle of the queen.
 However, shortly before her coronation, Po fled Xahea, not feeling ready for the responsibility.
 Po made her way to the USS Discovery as a stowaway.
 There, Tilly encouraged her to be the person to shepherd her people through the transition, and Po returned to Xahea.

-Star Wars vs Star Trek: Jabba, Hutt Clan Leader or Raimus, Orion Syndicate?
+Star Wars vs Star Trek: Jabba, Hutt Clan Leader, or Raimus, Orion Syndicate?

 Jabba, Hutt Clan Leader

 Just like any crime lord, Jabba got by influence and intimidation.
 His power was the result of the same control and ruthlessness exerted by Michael Corleone or Tony Soprano.
 Jaba’s criminal organization was centuries in the making, as Hutts are long-lived (Jabba was over 600 years old before Return of the Jedi.)
-His control of smuggling, slavery, drug trading, etc. on the other Outer Rim basically led to governments tip-toeing around him.
+His control of smuggling, slavery, drug trading, etc. on the other Outer Rim led to governments tip-toeing around him.
 Though not depicted well, Jabba is very ingenious and tactical as well.
-He has bought and pays well every being in his “court” who has any weapon or useful skills- “his kind of scum.”
+He has bought and paid well every being in his “court” who has any Star Wars weapon or useful skills- “his kind of scum.”
 He can afford pets like a Rancor, has a sail barge, and has an extensive galactic network.
 Therefore, we must assume he runs a pretty tight origination.